Children Overboard affair

 The Children Overboard affair was an Australian political controversy involving public allegations by Howard government ministers in the lead-up to the 2001 federal election, that seafaring asylum seekers had thrown children overboard in a presumed ploy to secure rescue and passage on 7 October 2001.

 The government's handling of this and other events involving unauthorised arrivals worked to its advantage.
 The Tampa affair had led the government to adopt stricter border protection measures to prevent unauthorised arrivals from reaching Australia by boat.
 Polls indicated the measures had public support.
-The government was able to portray itself as "strong" on border protection measures and its opponents as "weak".
-In November 2001, the Liberal-National coalition was re-elected with an increased majority.
+The government under Prime Minister John Howard was able to portray itself as "strong" on border protection measures and its opponents as "weak".
+In November 2001, the Liberal–National coalition was re-elected with an increased majority.

-The Australian Senate Select Committee for an inquiry into a certain maritime incident later found that no children had been at risk of being thrown overboard and that the government had known this prior to the election.
-The government was criticised for misleading the public and cynically "(exploiting) voters' fears of a wave of illegal immigrants by demonising asylum-seekers".
+The Australian Senate's Select Committee for an inquiry into a certain maritime incident later found that no children had been at risk of being thrown overboard and that the government had known this prior to the election.

-Although reports indicated that the strain of being towed was the proximate cause of the asylum seeker boat eventually sinking, Australian Prime Minister John Howard asserted that the asylum seekers "irresponsibly sank the damn boat, which put their children in the water".

 Background

 In the early afternoon of 6 October 2001, HMAS Adelaide intercepted a southbound wooden-hulled vessel, designated SIEV 4 (Suspected Irregular Entry Vessel), carrying 223 passengers and crew, 100 nmi north of Christmas Island, and the vessel then sank.
 The next day, which was the day before the issue of writs for the 2001 federal election, Immigration Minister Philip Ruddock announced that passengers of SIEV 4 had threatened to throw children overboard.
 This claim was later repeated by other senior government ministers including Defence Minister Peter Reith and Prime Minister Howard.

+On 10 October 2021, ABC journalist Virginia Trioli interviewed Reith on Drive on 774 ABC Melbourne, expressing scepticism about some grainy photos provided by the Department of Defence just before the live interview, showing people wearing life jackets.
+Trioli later won a Walkley Award for her interview.